-Patrice Jean has over a decade of experience counseling leading and start-up pharmaceutical, chemical, and biotechnology companies in areas of patent law.
+Patrice Jean is an intellectual property attorney with over a decade of experience counseling leading and start-up pharmaceutical, chemical, and biotechnology companies in areas of patent law.
 In particular, she is adept at asserting and defending the patent rights underlying the core technologies and innovations of leading hi-tech and pharmaceutical companies, so as to protect and/or improve their access to multi-billion dollar markets.
 She also defends her clients against damages claims asserted by competitors, having spared them from paying billions of dollars in damages to date.
-Previously a patent prosecutor, Dr. Jean’s knowledge of the patenting process strengthens her abilities as a litigator as it allows her to argue the validity of her clients’ patents while challenging the validity of third-party patents.
+As a patent prosecutor, Dr. Jean’s knowledge of the patenting process strengthens her litigation abilities, allowing her to argue the validity of her clients’ patents while challenging the validity of third-party patents.

-Dr. Jean’s former experience as a research scientist informs her ability to advocate strongly for her clients.
+Dr. Jean’s former experience as a research scientist informs her ability to advocate strongly for her clients as both a prosecutor and litigator.
 It positions her to not only understand the complex science behind her clients’ innovations but also the broader market implications of such technologies.
 Dr. Jean employs her scientific background and her strong grasp of client expectation to address the intellectual property challenges faced by her clients and to produce results that support their overall business objectives of remaining a leader in their respective fields.

 Dr. Jean is known for her efforts to advance the progress of diversity in the legal profession.
 She is a 2014 Fellow of the Leadership Council on Legal Diversity, an organization of corporate chief legal officers and managing partners devoted to improving diversity in the legal profession.
 She is also a member of the firm’s Diversity Committee and a member of the National Bar Association.